Sage-Startups/SAgeStartupsReplit/replit.md

 - ✅ **ENHANCED SUPER ADMIN WAITLIST MANAGEMENT**: Replaced Content tab with Waiting List tab in super admin panel to view all waitlist subscribers with email notifications to contact@sage-startups.com for new signups
 - ✅ **ADDED NAME FIELD TO WAITLIST**: Updated waitlist forms and database to capture user names alongside emails, enhanced admin interface to display both name and email with improved logging for email delivery troubleshooting
 - ✅ **MAJOR LANDING PAGE REDESIGN**: Completely redesigned main landing page using conversion-focused copy with new hero headline "Turn Your Idea Into a Launch-Ready Business in Minutes", added benefit-driven features section, How It Works 3-step process, waitlist benefits, early bird lifetime pricing (£30), Coming Soon roadmap, FAQ section, testimonials, and second CTA - following professional copywriting guidelines for high-converting pre-launch pages
+- ✅ **IMPLEMENTED DYNAMIC EARLY BIRD COUNTER**: Created live counter system showing "20 spots remaining" that decrements in real-time when users sign up for the lifetime discount deal ($22/month instead of $44/month), with database tracking and automatic counter updates across all sessions

 ## System Architecture